pavsavov/SuperCharactersApp/README.md

 Repository pattern with Unit of Work.

-1 Used 3rd party libraries and other technology stack information:
+#### Used third party libraries and other technology stack information:

 * ASP.NET CORE v2.2